 Separating couples may struggle to agree on how to care for their child or children.
-Usually, disagreements can be resolved through discussion and compromise.
+Usually, disagreements can be resolve through discussion and compromise.
 If a couple cannot agree on what to do with their children, the next step may be to file for a Child Contact Order.

 What Is a Child Contact Order?

 A Child Contact Order requires the person with whom the child lives to allow contact with another person, usually the other parent.
 The court will consider whether the child should have regular contact with the other parent for them to maintain their relationship.